liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 To share one of your portlets as a widget, open the *Configuration* dialog box from the portlet's title bar and select the *Sharing* tab.
-There are five subtabs under sharing: Any Web Site, Facebook, Google Gadget, Netvibes, and Friends.
+There are five sub-tabs under sharing: Any Web Site, Facebook, Google Gadget, Netvibes, and Friends.

 #### Any Web Site